sertainty/Sertainty-Wrappers/C#/README.md

 }
 ```

-### Generate UXP and protect data
+### Generate a UXP and Protect Data
-We'll create a file with .uxp extension that can encapsulate data in encrypted mode.
-This function requires two main inputs,
+We'll create a UXP file (with a .uxp extension) which will encapsulate encrypted data.
+This function requires two main inputs:
-- Data(to be encrypted)
+- the data to be encrypted
-- ID(.iic) file
+- The ID (.iic) file

 #### Generate UXP file
 ```csharp